Malankara Syrian Orthodox Diocese of Angamaly

-Angamali Diocese is the largest of the 12 dioceses of Syrian Orthodox Church in Kerala.
-Angamali Diocese was formed in the historic synod of Mulanthuruthy in 1876 and has been the major center of Jacobites through the ages.
+Angamali Diocese is the largest of the 12 dioceses of Syriac Orthodox Church in Kerala.
+Angamali Diocese was formed in the historic Synod of Mulanthuruthy in 1876 and has been the major center of Jacobites through the ages.

-Metropolitan of the Diocese is HB Baselios Thomas I Catholicose.
+Metropolitan of the Diocese is H.B.
+Baselios Joseph Catholicos, and H.E.
+Mathews Mor Anthimos is the Assistant Metropolitan while H.E.
+Abraham Mor Severios enjoys special status as Valiya Metropolitan.

 Regions

-Angamali Diocese is divided into five regions for administrative purposes under different bishops.
+Angamali Diocese is divided into five regions for administrative purposes under different Bishops.